slaclab/sdf-docs/reference.md

 ### What should I know about using Batch?

 The purpose of a batch system is to enable efficient sharing of the CPUs, GPUs, memory, and ephemeral storage that exists in a compute Cluster.
-The cluster is comprised of many servers - often called Batch Nodes.
+The cluster is comprised of many servers - often called batch nodes.
 As the number of these batch nodes and their resources (such as GPUs) in our environment is finite, we need to keep account of which users consume which resources so that we can provide access to all users in a fair manner.
-At the same time, as groups/teams can purchase their own hardware resources to be added to the SDF cluster, we must provide a method by which authorised users in those groups/teams can have priority access to their purchased resources.
-Slurm users are associated with one or many slurm [Accounts](#account-and-allocation), which have the dual function of providing requested resources and also as a means of tracking usage so that individual users cannot consume all resources in the entire cluster in fairness to other users.
-[Partitions](#partition) are used as a means to define the restrictions on Batch Nodes in the cluster.

-In order to use the Batch cluster, a user logs in to a Login Node.
-These dedicated servers are used for the sole purpose of interacting with the batch system and should not be used as compute resources to actually run any intensive work (using considerable CPU, memory, disk etc for a more than a few minutes).
-These login nodes are shared resources where many people will concurrently log in to use the batch system, and running intensive jobs on such machines will often cause issues for others users on those nodes and prevent them from submitting jobs.
-One would typically SSH into such a node and run batch commands (like `sbatch`, `squeue` etc) in order to queue work and monitor work onto the cluster.
-These work units are often called Jobs.
-The batch scheduler will then use the defined rules and algorithms to prioritise (or deprioritise) a user's Jobs on the system against everyone else who are effectively competing to use the cluster.
-The Jobs themselves, will then actually run on the Batch Nodes in the cluster.
-Depending on local policies, you may or may not be able to actually login these Batch Nodes directly.
-SLAC has typically forbid the ability to login to the Batch Nodes as multiple users Jobs are typically running on a single Batch Node.

-It is also possible to request an [interactive session](#interactive) on a Batch Node.
-This would be akin to SSH'ing into a Batch Node directly - however, because these interactive batch jobs are run in Linux cgroups to , they are effectively run in a sandbox, and hence more isolated from other processes than just remotely using SSH to log in.
-As all nodes in the cluster should be relatively homogenous, one should not need to request a specific Batch Node by name (although it is possible).
-One should typically not use interactive batch sessions for long periods of time as typically such usage is often idle time and not an efficient use of the cluster's resources.
-It is recommended however, to use such sessions to help debug issues with your usual batch Jobs.

 ### What is a Slurm Partition? :id=partition

-A Partition is a logical grouping of Batch Nodes.
-These may be servers of a similar technical specification (eg Cascade Lake CPUs, Telsa GPUs etc), or by ownership of the servers - eg SUNCAT group may have purchased so many servers, so we put them all into a Partition.
-For the SDF, we partition machines according to science and engineering groups who have [purchased servers](resources-and-allocations.md#contributing-to-sdf) for the SDF.
-We do this such that members (or associates) of those groups can have priority access to their hardware.
-Whilst we give everyone access to all hardware via the [shared partition](#shared-partition) users who belong to groups who do not own any hardware in SDF will have lower priority access to use stakeholders resources.
+A partition is a logical grouping of batch nodes.
+These are servers of a similar technical specification (eg Cascade Lake CPUs, Telsa GPUs etc).
+Examples of partition names are roma and milano.

 ### How do I See the Status of the available resources?